kodelint/crossplatform-blogs/dev.to/How_I_Wrote_Custom_Airflow_Plugin.md

 Here is the **[example dag](https://github.com/kodelint/airflow-ec2-plugin-extended#example-dag)** for the same.

-Hope this helps to provide some understanding how we can write some custom [Apache Airflow](https://airflow.apache.org/), we are using **Version:** [`1.10.12`](https://airflow.apache.org/docs/apache-airflow/1.10.12/project.html) plugins if we need one.
+Hope this helps to provide some understanding how we can write some custom [Apache Airflow](https://airflow.apache.org/) plugins if we need one.

 ## Happy Coding!!